JaneLast/HTTParty-todos/README.md

 #### URL

 url is a simple method that sets the default url to lacedeamon that can have a path attached to the end.
-For example
+For example:
 ```ruby
 HTTParty.get url("/todos")
 ```
-Would equate to
+Would equate to:
 ```ruby
 http://lacedeamon.spartaglobal.com/todos
 ```